yusufziyrek/blogApp-RestAPI/README.md

 - **Post Management:** Create, read, update, delete blog posts.
 - **Comments & Likes:** Users can comment on and like posts.
 - **JWT Authentication & Security:** Secured endpoints with JWT-based authentication and role-based access control.
+- **Email Verification:** New users must verify their email addresses to activate their accounts.
+A verification link is sent to the user’s email upon registration.

 ---